luciddesign/gem-lucid-intercom/README.md

 For partner-friendly app installs, use ‘partner’.

-### Send a custom event

-    LucidIntercom::SendEvent.new(shop_attributes).(event_name, event_metadata)
+### Custom events

-See the source code for documentation of arguments.
+To define a custom event, subclass `LucidIntercom::Event`.
+See the source code for documentation.

-### Update a user

-    LucidIntercom::UpdateUser.new(shop_attributes, app_attributes).()

-When this is called, and the user did not previously exist, the user will be created.